willisplummer/haskell-blog/README.md

 docker-compose run web stack exec migrate-db
 ```

+when you make changes just run `docker-compose build`

 ## Tests

 Right now I'm using test-framework and HUnit but I've read good things about using [tasty](https://github.com/feuerbach/tasty)